Air quality in Sheffield

 Pollutants cause the following health problems:

-• Nitrogen Dioxide, Sulphur Dioxide, Ozone – these gases irritate the airways of the lungs and increase the symptoms of people suffering from lung diseases
+• nitrogen dioxide, sulphur dioxide, ozone – these gases irritate the airways of the lungs and increase the symptoms of people suffering from lung diseases

 • fine particulate matter can travel deep into the lungs where they can cause inflammation and a worsening of heart and lung diseases

-• Carbon Monoxide prevents the uptake of oxygen by the blood.
-This can lead to a significant reduction in the supply of oxygen to the heart, particularly in people suffering from heart disease
+• carbon monoxide prevents the uptake of oxygen by the blood – this can lead to a significant reduction in the supply of oxygen to the heart, particularly in people suffering from heart disease

 Measuring pollution

-The air quality of Sheffield is measured 24 hours a day 365 days a year by both sophisticated automatic equipment, and simple manual methods.
+The air quality of Sheffield is measured 24 hours a day 365 days a year by both sophisticated automatic equipment and simple manual methods.

-We currently own 6 automatic monitoring stations, measuring a variety of pollutants.
 The locations of the sites vary from time to time.
-In general they are sited in areas where we think air pollution may be at risk of going above Government air pollution objectives.
+In general, they are sited in areas where we think air pollution may be at risk of going above Government air pollution objectives.

 Our sites